EQI Home | Emotional Intelligence

 Introduction

-Here is some of my original writing about university psychology programs
+Here is some of my original writing about psychology programs.

-In my experience, young people who are interested in psychology are interested in it for primarily 2 reasons.
-1) Because they want to help people 2) Because they want to learn about their own families, (although they might not be consciously aware of this second motivation.)
+In my experience, there are two main reasons young people are interested in studying psychology.
+1) Because they want to help people.
+2) They want to learn about their own families.

-To this I will add that the majority of teenagers who I have known don't usually like to talk to psychologists.
+To this I will add that the majority of teenagers who write to us at EQI.org usually do not like to talk to psychologists.
 They often lie to them.
-The psychologist will say "How was everything at home this week?
+The psychologist or school counselor will say "How was everything at home this week?
 And the teen will say "fine".
 Then they will ask "How were things at school?".
 Again the teen will say "fine".
-The psychologist might say, "Did you self-harm during the week?", and the teen will probably no, even if they have.
+The psychologist might say, "Did you self-harm during the week?", and the teen will probably say no, even if they have.
+That is because the teens are smart.
+They are emotionally intelligent.
+They are fast learners.
+They have learned that it is dangerous for them to tell the truth.
+They have learned it will cause more problems for them at home.

-Another problem with psychologists (and psychiatrists) is that they will typically recommend drugs to a teenager without doing much of anything to change the conditions in which the teen is trying to live.
-They don't talk about the lack of emotional support which I have seen in every case I have worked with, withoiut exception.
-Specifically they dont talk about such things as invalidation, emotional abuse, or emotionally abusive mothers which all contribute to the teen's emotional pain and feeling alone and hopeless.
-I have observed many other problems with psychologist and psychiatrists.
-I document some of these on this page.
-I am not saying all psychologists are unhelpful or psychology degrees are of no value, but I would like to at least offer my own experiences for you to consider.
+Another problem with psychologists (and psychiatrists) is that they will typically recommend drugs to a teenager without also doing enough to change the conditions in which the teen is trying to live.
+They don't focus sufficiently on the lack of emotional support from which the teen typically suffers.
+Specifically, they don't talk about such things as invalidation, emotional abuse, or emotionally abusive mothers which all contribute to the teen's emotional pain and feeling alone and hopeless.

 S. Hein